-At night I made Mai Tai's and martinis as a bartender at the Five Palms beachfront bar and later at the Four Seasons Maui Resort.
+Three nights a week I made Mai Tai's and martinis as a bartender at the Five Palms beachfront bar and later at the Four Seasons Maui Resort.

 On my nights off, I sewed bags, headwraps, and later, the Hele Board Wrap.
 Sewing was my meditation.
 Once the girls were in bed for the night, I turned our livingroom into my sewing studio.
 I cut bolts of fabric on our kitchen island.
 I stacked up bag parts in rows across the counter.
-I sorted through baskets of beautiful fabric prints to find just the right ones to cut.
+I sorted through baskets of beautiful fabrics to find just the right ones to cut.

 You see, I love fabrics, I really, really love fabrics!
 I love choosing different patterns and styles that compliment each other.
 Completely different fabrics that, displayed next to each other, tell the unique stories of Maui and the Hawaiian islands.
-Surf prints, Tropical flowers, Palaka, seashells, beach scenes all displayed together in the right way.
+Surf prints, Tropical flowers, Palaka, seashells, beach scenes all displayed together in just the right way.
 Like I said, I loved fabrics!
-Luckily, people liked my bag designs.
-They supported my fabric habit.
+Luckily, people liked my designs and supported my fabric habit.

-After a few years of steady business growth I had outgrown our livingroom. , I packed up my bins of fabric and sewing supplies (that were by now taking over our house), I somehow got my Juki Industrial sewing machine (that weighs a ton) up 16 steps and into the back of my truck and I moved into my very own brick and mortar storefront in Kihei, South Maui.
+After a few years of steady business growth I had outgrown our livingroom.
+I packed up my bins of fabric and sewing supplies (that were by now taking over our house), I somehow got my Juki Industrial sewing machine (that weighs a ton) up 16 steps and into the back of my truck and I moved into my very own brick and mortar storefront in Kihei, South Maui.

 8 years and 1 worldwide pandemic later, I'm still in that South Maui storefront.
 And still making beautiful bags and accessories.